Skip to product information

 The wooden Knucklebones have all the beauty, charm, and the vulnerabilities of wood.
 When dropped on rough surfaces, or if kept in pockets with sharp items like toothed keys, they may chip or scratch.
 That said, the wood versions are light enough that when they do drop, the impact is not very hard, and as such, they tend not to do much damage to themselves.

-For a closer look at our green sandalwood knucklebones check out our June 2025 drop preview video.
+For a closer look at our Zebrano knucklebone check out our October 2025 drop preview video.

 General Info on the Knucklebones